 Which book have you inherited from a generation above?
 Why is it special?

-Which book would you leave for future generations?
+Which book would you like to leave to future generations?
 Why?

-Sam’s latest book The Bed of Brambles is available to buy now.
-You can find out more about Sam on her website or meet up with her on Facebook or Twitter.
+Lynne’s book French Kissing is available to buy now.
+You can find out more about Lynne on her website, on Facebook or by tweeting her @LynneB1